 … I have a low pain threshold, and feel loads of pain.
 I have very high pain tolerance.
 I just have much more pain than most.

 I’m thrilled to share that my short “story of strength” was included in the first edition anthology of Our Stories of Strength: Living With Ehlers-Danlos Syndrome that came out on Kindle May 8th, 2015 for EDS Awareness Month!
 And as of June 1, it is now also in Print on Amazon too!
 It is co-edited

 I’ve found myself saying this phrase a lot throughout my life.
 I first learned it in recovery circles – Adult Children of Alcoholics as a teenager, initially.
 Followed by Codependents Anonymous later.
-And more recently I’ve been saying it in regard to the medical world’s inability to see and diagnose Ehlers-Danlos Syndrome when it’s staring them
+And more recently I’ve been saying it in regard to the medical world’s inability to see and diagnose a form of Ehlers-Danlos Syndrome when

 Update May 1, 2017: This post was originally written in 2014, before the brand new category of Hypermobility Spectrum Disorders was introduced by The Ehlers-Danlos Society in March 2017 for those who are “less bendy” or symptomatic per the new EDS criteria.
 Thus, I will be re-writing this entire post to reflect this fact and